The State of Our Churches

 ELCA: Progressive and Terminal

 A simple example I like to give when trying to convey just how badly churches in my area really are is by taking a look at the Evangelical Lutheran Church of American (ELCA) as a case study.
-ELCA, a subdivision (Synod) of the Lutheran denomination, The ELCA split off from the LCMS (Lutheran Church Missouri Synod) in the 1980's over female ordination and other theological issues.
+ELCA, a subdivision (Synod) of the Lutheran denomination, split off from the LCMS (Lutheran Church Missouri Synod) in the 1980's over female ordination and other theological issues.

 Hopefully it should be obvious the trajectory that would follow, but eventually in 2009 the ELCA finally explicitly allowed homosexual clergy.
 Most recently, the ELCA bishop at the time, Elizabeth Eaton, argues that the ELCA's social teaching states that: "... abortion must be legal, regulated and accessible.
 People who choose to have legal abortions should not be harassed or prevented from accessing abortion due to economic or other factors."
 Interestingly enough, Eaton's statement does not fully align with the three decades earlier ELCA statement on abortion, which states that every measure should be taken to ensure the life of the unborn after the point of infant viability: